vzherebetskyi/react_built_layout_new/README.md

-# Audi Q5 Layout
+# React adaptive Layout

 ## About

-The Audi Q5 adaptive layout.
+The React adaptive layout.